-Atlanta demonstrators protest police killing of black man; chief resigns
+Atlanta police chief resigns as protesters decry killing of black man

-(Reuters) - Atlanta’s police chief resigned on Saturday as protesters took to the streets hours after the fatal shooting by police of a black man who had fallen asleep in his car while waiting in line at a drive thru at a Wendy’s fast-food restaurant south of downtown, the city’s mayor said on Saturday.
+(Reuters) - Atlanta’s police chief resigned on Saturday, the city’s mayor said, as protesters took to the streets hours after the fatal shooting by police of a black man who had fallen asleep in his car at a Wendy’s fast-food restaurant drive-thru line.

 Mayor Keisha Lance Bottoms said she accepted the resignation of police chief Erika Shields after the killing of Rayshard Brooks, 27, of Atlanta.
+Dozens of protesters gathered by late afternoon around the spot south of downtown where the man was shot and killed.

+“I do not believe that this was a justified use of deadly force and have called for the immediate termination of the officer,” Bottoms said at a news conference.

+Atlanta’s police did not immediately respond to a request for comment.
+Authorities have not yet released the names of the two officers involved in the shooting, both of whom were white.

 The Georgia Bureau of Investigation (GBI) said it was investigating the incident.
 Police said Brooks resisted arrest after failing a field sobriety test.

-Protests began Saturday afternoon in Atlanta, and were expected to continue through the day.
-The Atlanta police department did not return a request for comment.
+Protests began Saturday afternoon and were expected to continue through the day.

-The president of the Georgia NAACP, the Rev. James Woodall, has called for the chief’s firing, the Atlanta Journal Constitution newspaper reported.

 The killing of Brooks came after weeks of intense racial equality protests across the United States following the death of George Floyd, a black man killed in Minneapolis police custody when an officer kneeled on his neck for nearly nine minutes.